miniusbhater/GetThatOS/README.md

 #### •Will there ever be a Linux and/or MacOS release?

 [11/02/2025] I am now working on a Linux and MacOS CLI version of GetThatOS!
-There will also be a windows CLI version availible but the original winforms version will stay.
+There will also be a windows CLI version available but the original winforms version will stay.